zeek/zeekctl/doc/main.rst

 on the manager.

-After creating or modifying your local policy scripts, you must install them by using the broctl "install" or "deploy" command.
-Next, you can use the broctl "scripts" command to verify that your new scripts will be loaded when you start Bro.
+After creating or modifying your local policy scripts, you must install them by using the BroControl "install" or "deploy" command.
+Next, you can use the BroControl "scripts" command to verify that your new scripts will be loaded when you start Bro.

 If you want to change which local policy scripts are loaded by the nodes, you can set SitePolicyStandalone_ for all Bro instances,